-Q51 Do they need encouragement, prompting or physical help at school or nursery?
+Q68: Do they need encouragement, prompting or assistance at school or nursery?

-Tick Yes and all relevant boxes if your child needs more help at school or nursery, and give details in the boxes below.
+Tick Yes and all relevant boxes if your child needs more help at school or nursery.
 If your child has behavioural issues since becoming unwell, write that information in the box.